tonethar/IGME-430-Spring-2021/core-skills/6-first-node-web-service.md

 <hr>

 - Clicking on either landing page link, or typing in any other path name or file will produce the error page
-- Look in the Network inspector to see the error code (don't forget that you need to reload the page AFTER the dubugger is open in order to see this)
+- Also look in browser console - `GET http://localhost:3000/random-number 404 (Not Found)`  - and in the Network inspector to see the error code (don't forget that you need to reload the page AFTER the dubugger is open in order to see the latter)
+- Who sent that error (status) code?
+WE DID!
+In the `else` of `onRequest`

 <hr>